 - The driver failed to stop at a stop sign.

 - The driver was drowsy and fell asleep behind the wheel.

-If you are physically able, there are certain actions you should take, and information you should collect, that will improve the viability of a personal injury claim against the negligent driver.
+If you are physically able, specific actions and information you should collect will improve the viability of a personal injury claim against the negligent driver.
 Here are recommended steps to take:

 - Contact the police and make sure an official accident report is filed.

 - Get the full name and cell phone number of the driver that hit you.

 - Get the license plate number of the vehicle that hit you.